barsketis/next-forge-supabase/packages/supabase-auth/README.md

   const { error } = await supabase.auth.updateUser({
     data: { name, bio }
   });
+  // this might need to be admin function, not sure if auth.user is public, best to ahve a mirrored user table that is triggered with each auth.user create to have custom information

   if (error) {
     return { error: error.message };